S-shuvo/S-shuvo/README.md

 #### Welcome to my Github profile and thanks for visiting as well

-Currently, I am working as professional Software Quality Assurance (SQA) Engineer.
+I am working as professional Software Quality Assurance (SQA) Engineer.
 Although my major expertise area is Manual testing (Web + Mobile) and project management; I am continuously improving myself with new technologies of software quality assurance technologies and tools like API testing, Performance testing, Automated testing, Cloud and CI/CD process learning.

 With experience of working 6+ years in tech industry, It make me happy to contribute in multiple sectors.
 Besides my major interest on SQA industry, I have working knowledge on digital marketing strategies, I have knowledge on complex data analysis and prediction strategies.